tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 Sometimes they already know the truth.

-Sometimes they just need one evening where truth is not pressing on their chest.
+Sometimes they just need one afternoon where truth is not pressing on their chest.

 This is why calling it distraction feels too simple.